 Eliminating man-made chemicals and toxins is also very important.
-Since the liver uses the colon as a way to excise toxins out of the body through feces, eliminating daily toxin intake is highly recommended.
+Since the liver uses the colon as a way to excise toxins from the body through feces, eliminating daily toxin intake is highly recommended.

 An important step in the healing journey is to be wary of all the “healthy food” alternatives out there that can be as harmful as the ingredient they are meant to replace.